DJ620/BingeTrack/README.md

-# MERN Stack Template
+# TV Tracker

 ## Description

-This is a basic outline for a MERN stack project.
-It can be used as the starting point for any MERN stack application.
+This is a an application that can be used to track TV shows by selecting what episodes you've watched, and what shows you want to watch but haven't.